daveferrara1/vagrant-php-box/README.md

 <ul>
   <li>
     Install vagrant using the installation instructions in the
     <a href="http://docs-v1.vagrantup.com/v1/docs/getting-started/" target="_blank">Getting Started document</a>

+    <code>git clone  "this HTTPS clone URL ------->"
+vagrant up</code>
   </li>
   <li>Clone this repository, go to it, and run $ vagrant up</li>
   <li>Put your sites and php files inside the sites folder</li>